Get closer to the truth of "mysterious opera" ?! How to enjoy Handel "Scilla" 120%

 [Art] tamako ☆

 [Lighting] Naoto Inaba (ASG)

-Kanagawa Prefectural Music Hall opened in 1954 as the first full-scale music hall in Japan as a public facility.
-The hall, which was designed to give the best sound effect, was modeled after the Royal Festival Hall in London, and was highly acclaimed as "the best sound of the Orient" at the time of opening, and the sound has been highly evaluated both domestically and abroad.
+Kanagawa Prefectural Music Hall was opened in 1954 as Japan's first full-scale music hall as a public facility.
+Modeled after the Royal Festival Hall in London, the hall was designed to give the best sound effects, and was praised as "the best sound in the Orient" at the time of its opening, and the sound is still highly evaluated not only in Japan but also overseas.
 I will.
-The walls of the hall are all made of wood, and its acoustic sound continues to impress people even 60 years after its opening.
-In 1998, the Ministry of Construction selected the "100 Best Public Buildings” as an excellent public facility rooted in the region, and in 1999, as an important cultural heritage of the 20th century, DOCOMOMO (modern It was selected as "20 selections of modern movement architecture in Japan" by the international organization established to record and preserve the records of building and environment formation related to the movement.
+The walls of the hall are all made of "wood", and its acoustic sound continues to impress people even 60 years after its opening.
+In addition, it was selected as one of the "100 Public Buildings" by the Ministry of Construction in 1998 as an excellent public facility rooted in the region, and in 1999, DOCOMOMO (modern) was selected as an important cultural heritage of the 20th century.
+It was selected as one of the "20 Modern Movement Architectures in Japan" by an international organization established to investigate and preserve the records of buildings and environment formation related to the movement.

 Address9-2 Momijigaoka, Nishi-ku, Yokohama-shi, Kanagawa

 Business HourIt depends on the content of the performance.
 [Reception hours] 9:00 to 17:00 (Ticket window 13:00 to 17:00) [Closed days] As a general rule, every Monday and the year-end and New Year holidays (12/28 to 1/4)

 Article on this spot